Moodhunter34/To-Do-List-Web-Application/README.md

 ```
 @Service
-public class SomeService {
+public class UserService {

 }

 @RestController
-public class SomeController {
+public class UserController {

   // We could use @Autowired here as well, this would then be field injection
-  private SomeService someService;
+  private UserService userService;

-  @Autowired // Using constructor injection to request the `SomeService` Service bean from the application context when creating this object
+  @Autowired // Using constructor injection to request the `UserService` Service bean from the application context when creating this object
-  public SomeController(SomeService someService) {
+  public UserController(UserService userService) {
-    this.someService = someService;
+    this.userService = userService;
   }
 }
 ```